-The srvctl update instance command changes to which Oracle ASM instance or Oracle ASM IOServer the instance connects, or it changes the open mode of the instance.
+The srvctl update instance command changes the open mode or the target Oracle ASM instance of the database instances.

-Parameter Description -db db_unique_name Specify the unique name of the database. -instance "instance_name_list" -node "node_list" Optionally, you can specify a comma-delimited list of instance names or node names that you want to update.
-If you specify a list of node names, then SRVCTL udpates the instances running on those specific nodes. -startoption start_options Optionally, you can specify startup options for the database, such as ${\tt OPEN, MOUNT, or "READ ONLY"}$. -targetinstance instance_name Optionally, you can specify a target Oracle ASM or Oracle ASM IOServer instance.
-Use double quotation marks ("") to specify the default target instance)
+Parameter Description -db db_unique_name The unique name of the database -instance "instance_name_list" -node "node_list" A comma-delimited list of instance names or node names that you want to update.
+If you specify a list of node names, then SRVCTL udpates the instances running on those specific nodes. -startoption start_options The specify startup options for the database, such as ${\tt OPEN,MOUNT},$ or "READ ${\tt ONLY"}$ -targetinstance instance_name The target Oracle ASM or Oracle ASM IOServer instance.
+Use double quotation marks ("") with no space in-between to specify the default target instance.

+'''

-''' $ srvctl update instance -db qdb -node rws1270051 -targetinstance +IOS2 relocate qdb instance on rws1270050 to IOServer instance +IOS2 '''
+$ srvctl update instance -db db00 -instance db00_3 -targetinstance

++ASM2

+'''

-A.9.38 srvctl add listener
+srvctl add listener